sTingley/SurveyMe/README.md

 The main file index.js initializes a server object and calls a single method, 'start'

-The server.js file is a 'ingress service' of sorts that verifies async activites have taken place
+The service.js file is a 'ingress service' of sorts that verifies async activites have taken place ... in this case that Mongo is connected and later that authentication has taken place.